-A master's course for business or non-business graduates seeking a career in banking or finance.
-You’ll understand the role of banks in the economy and the challenges facing international financial markets.
+A master's course for business or non-business graduates who want a career in banking or finance.
+Explore the challenges facing financial markets.

 This progressive MSc is designed to orientate your earlier qualification towards a career in banking and finance.